ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 All security protocols surveyed generally improve privacy by reducing information leakage via encryption.
 However, varying amounts of metadata remain in the clear across each protocol.
-For example, client and server certificates are sent in cleartext in TLS 1.2 {{RFC5246}}, whereas they are encrypted in TLS 1.3 {{RFC8446}}.
+For example, client and server certificates are sent in cleartext in TLS 1.2 {{?RFC5246}}, whereas they are encrypted in TLS 1.3 {{?RFC8446}}.
 A survey of privacy features, or lack thereof, for various security protocols could be addressed in a separate document.

 # Acknowledgments

-The authors would like to thank Bob Bradley, Theresa Enghardt, Frederic Jacobs, Mirja Kühlewind, Yannick Sierra, and Brian Trammell for their input and feedback on earlier versions of this draft.
+The authors would like to thank Bob Bradley, Frederic Jacobs, Mirja Kühlewind, Yannick Sierra, and Brian Trammell for their input and feedback on earlier versions of this draft.